sherzader/ski-free/README.md

 ## About Game

 My implementation of the classic [Microsoft game][wiki] by Chris Pirih.
 Written in pure, vanilla JavaScript and HTML5 Canvas.
+Complete with a Score Board to catalyze your gaming addiction.

 ![Alt text](https://github.com/sherzader/ski-free/blob/gh-pages/assets/game-view.png)